torvalds/linux/Documentation/arch/riscv/cmodx.rst

 CMODX in the User Space
 -----------------------

-Though fence.i is an unprivileged instruction, the default Linux ABI prohibits the use of fence.i in userspace applications.
+Though fence.i is an unprivileged instruction, the default GNU/Linux ABI prohibits the use of fence.i in userspace applications.
 At any point the scheduler may migrate a task onto a new hart.
 If migration occurs after the userspace synchronized the icache and instruction storage with fence.i, the icache on the